-The programmable bits of the 3.3.8 Snoop Control Registers on page 3-59 are LOW at reset.
+The programmable bits of the 3.3.9 Snoop Control Registers on page 3-61 are LOW at reset.
 You must program them HIGH for each master in the shareable domain before the CCI-500 receives shareable transactions or DVM messages.
-Before disabling a master, you must disable snoop and DVM messages for the master by programming the relevant bits of the 3.3.8 Snoop Control Registers on page 3-59 LOW.
+Before disabling a master, you must disable snoop and DVM messages for the master by programming the relevant bits of the Snoop Control Registers LOW.

 If snoops are sent to interfaces where the master is disabled or not present, the system is likely to deadlock.
-A hardware mechanism of disabling snoops is provided to prevent software errors causing deadlocks in cases where masters are not present or do not support DVMs.
-Each slave interface has an ACCHANNELENSx signal input that controls whether snoops and DVM messages can be issued from that interface.
-This input overrides any programmable settings.
+The CCI-500 provides a hardware mechanism of disabling snoops to prevent software errors causing deadlocks in cases where masters are not present or do not support DVMs.
+Each slave interface has an ACCHANNELENSx signal input.
+You can use ACCHANNELENSx to prevent the corresponding slave interface from issuing snoops or DVM messages, even if they are enabled by other means.